Infanta Elena, Duchess of Lugo: Early life and family

 Infanta Elena was born on 20 December 1963 at Our Lady of Loreto Sanatorium, now known as ORPEA Madrid Loreto, in Madrid.
-She is the first member to be born in hospital from King Juan Carlos I's family and the eldest child of Juan Carlos I, the former Spanish monarch, and Queen Sofía (born Princess of Greece and Denmark).
+She is the first member to be born in a hospital from King Juan Carlos I's family and the eldest child of Juan Carlos I, the former Spanish monarch, and Queen Sofía (born Princess of Greece and Denmark).
 She has one sister and one brother.

-Elena studied at Santa María del Camino School in Madrid and got a diploma as teacher of secondary school in 1986, with a specialty in English studies.
-She later moved to Paris in order to study French literature; it was during this time that she met her future husband.
-After working as an English teacher at her childhood school, she graduated in Education Sciences by the Comillas Pontifical University in 1993.
+Elena studied at Santa María del Camino School in Madrid and got a diploma as a secondary school teacher in 1986, with a specialty in English studies.
+She later moved to Paris to study French literature; it was during this time that she met her future husband.
+After working as an English teacher at her childhood school, she graduated in education sciences from the Comillas Pontifical University in 1993.

 Equestrianism

-Since she was a child, Elena showed a special preference for horse riding, a passion that she inherited from her grandmother, Princess María de las Mercedes, Countess of Barcelona.
+From her childhood, Elena had a love of horse riding, a passion that she inherited from her grandmother, Princess María de las Mercedes, Countess of Barcelona.
 It was during her adolescence that she began to make a name for herself in the world of show jumping.
 She debuted in an official competition in 1982 at the Club de Campo Villa de Madrid.
-After this, in the late 1980s King Juan Carlos ordered the construction of stables and a riding arena at the Royal Palace of Zarzuela so that his daughter could practice her hobby in the palace.
-As of 2023, although she no longer resides in Zarzuela nor is she part of the royal family, she continues to use these facilities that she upholds financially.
+Afterwards, in the late 1980s, King Juan Carlos ordered the construction of stables and a riding arena at the Royal Palace of Zarzuela so that his daughter could practice her hobby in the palace.
+As of 2023, although she no longer resides in Zarzuela nor is she part of the royal family, she continues to use these facilities, which she funds.

 Elena was described by fellow equestrian Luis Jaime Carvajal y Salas, 5th Duke of Aveyro, as a "very good [rider]" but he pointed that her problem was that horse riding "requires time and she doesn't have it" as a member of the royal family.

-Among the most notable horses of the Infanta are Qant (her favorite horse since 2011) and Jordano EB (Qant's successor), a chestnut-bred horse that she bred herself.
-As of 2016, Elena owned, at least, eight horses.
+Some of the Infanta's most notable horses are Qant (her favorite horse since 2011) and Jordano EB (Qant's successor), a chestnut horse that she bred herself.
+As of 2016, Elena owned at least eight horses.

-Elena has had several equestrian teachers; since she left the royal family, she has not had an official one.
-The most relevant are Felipe de Zuleta y Alejandro from 2006 to 2015, an official of the Royal Guard and brother of the Duke of Abrantes, private secretary of Queen Letizia from 2014 to 2024, and Luis Astolfi Pérez de Guzmán, a former boyfriend and currently a close friend to the infanta.
-Luis and Elena relinked their friendship in 2013 after many years without contact.
+Elena has had several equestrian teachers, but no official one since she left the royal family.
+The most important are Felipe de Zuleta y Alejandro from 2006 to 2015, an official of the Royal Guard and brother of the Duke of Abrantes, private secretary of Queen Letizia from 2014 to 2024, and Luis Astolfi Pérez de Guzmán, a former boyfriend and currently a close friend of hers.
+Luis and Elena rekindled their friendship in 2013 after many years with no contact.

 She shares this hobby with her daughter, Victoria, Grandee of Spain, as well as watching bullfighting.